lundegaard/redux-tools/README.md

 A collection of Redux libraries for modular applications, such as those utilizing [React-union](https://github.com/lundegaard/react-union) or other SPA-in-CMS solutions.
 They allow you to easily:

-- tie reducers and epics to your widgets and handle their lifecycle, i.e. injection and ejection, automatically.
+- tie reducers/epics/middleware to your widgets and handle their lifecycle, i.e. injection and ejection, automatically.
 - isolate your widgets' Redux state while still allowing them to communicate with one another.

 They offer seamless integration with React and React-union.
 See the [packages](/packages) and the [FAQ](FAQ.md) for more details!